os6sense/highlight_js-rails/README.md

 # Highlight.js for rails 4.0

 NB: Apologies to those who downloaded versions < 7.4.0.3; third times a charm as they say.
+This version now DOES work.
+99% sure but...

 ## README FIRST
 This is my first gem and I am learning as I go along.
 I am reasonably